Local industrial decarbonisation project

 The aim is to share the responsibility for low carbon solutions among manufacturers as working together is more effective than targeting individual sites.

-Currently, emission data has been gathered from sites by a consultant and low carbon solutions identified for. specific sites.
+A Decarbonisation Pathway Survey has been created to understand the landscape in the Bradford District, provide an overview and highlight findings.
+Emissions data has been gathered from sites by a consultant and low carbon solutions identified for specific sites.
 This has been fed into a low carbon specialist to build on this to create a district wide plan for the implementation of these solutions.

 Who are our key partners?